ratneshmurugesan/3d_store/README.md

 Technologies used:
 - React
-- Redux (To manage state of pagination count, load more with add payload to current state to add more pagination)
+- Redux (To manage state of pagination count, load more will add payload to current state to add more pagination)
 - JavaScript (ES6)
 - Node + Express (To serve the 3d store index page)
 - HTML and CSS